del-ui/Algorithmic-Trading-Bot-Using-Python/README.md

 # Algorithmic-Trading-Bot-Using-Python
-This project immitates a robot for trading Crypto Currencies....I'm looking forward to coming up with a Trading bot of higher accuracy than those present.
+This project immitates a robot for trading Crypto Currencies, forex....

+Under development @QUANTCONNECT using Lean Python Engine

+All contributions are welcome